 The course is offered as a one year full time, or two year part time program.

-Students are required to complete a program totalling at least 30 credit points.
-The required core subjects comprise 18 of these credit points and the remaining are from electives.
+Students are required to complete a program totalling at least 24 credit points.
+The required core subjects comprise 12 of these credit points and the remaining are from electives.
 One third of the elective credits may be from approved undergraduate subjects.
 After successful completion of the course the student may elect to transfer into the Master of Landscape Planning course.
-This would require the completion of two additional core courses and either a Landscape Planning Project or a Landscape Research Project.
+This would require the completion of all core subjects listed for the MLP and either a Landscape Project or a Landscape Research Project.
+A total of at least 36 credit points must be achieved.